Instant Pot Corned Beef and Cabbage

 • Add corned beef to the pressure cooker pot.
 (I used a 6 QT pot)

-• Add quartered onion, crushed garlic cloves, pickling spices and the liquid.
-The liquid should cover the brisket, if needed add one more cup of water.
-Make sure you don't go over the Max fill line.
+• Add the quartered onion, crushed garlic cloves, pickling spices, and the liquid.
+The liquid should cover the brisket.
+If needed, add one more cup of water.
+Make sure you stay within the Max fill line.

 • Gently stir and add the bay leaves.